 A smile seeped out onto Angelina’s face despite the fact that she could see her plans for a girls’ night at the Yule Ball swirling down the plumbing.
-“You should go home for Christmas and see him.”
+“You should go home, spend Christmas with him.”

 “I promised you and Alicia that we’d all go to the ball together.
-And Alicia has already ditched you for her latest fancy, I couldn’t do that.”
-Her face clearly told Angelina that with a bit of encouragement, she’d be on the first train car back to London.
+And Alicia has already ditched you for Eddie, I won’t do that to you.
+I couldn’t.”
+Despite her words, her face clearly told Angelina that with a bit of encouragement, she’d be on the first train car back to London.

-“Lora,” she plucked one of the remaining biscuits from the tin before Lora had a chance to be angry with herself for eating another, “tell Michael the Muggle Happy Christmas from me, yeah?”
+“Lora,” she plucked one of the remaining biscuits from the tin before Lora had a chance to be cross with herself for eating another, “tell Michael the Muggle Happy Christmas from me, yeah?”

 “Angelina, fancy seeing you here in the common room by yourself.”
 Fred shouted much too loudly across the common room.
-She watched as he gesticulated not- so subtly to his twin.
+She watched as he gesticulated no- so subtly to his twin, elbowing him in the ribs.
 Either not comprehending or not willing to play along, she couldn’t quite tell, George shook his head and made his way up the stairs to the boy dormitories.

 “Okay?”
 A proposition.
 She fought the urge to roll her eyes in amusement.